Brown Teacher Research Fellowship Information

 Open to Virginia 4th–12th Grade History and Social Science Educators

-The Library of Virginia is pleased to announce the Anne and Ryland Brown Teacher Research Fellowship.
-The goal of the program is to enhance knowledge and training in history and social science instruction in the commonwealth of Virginia by providing educators with an opportunity for in-depth study and the development of teaching materials in collaboration with members of the Library of Virginia’s professional staff.
+The Library of Virginia is pleased to announce the Anne & Ryland Brown Teacher Research Fellowship.
+The goal of the program is to enhance knowledge and training in history and social science instruction in the Commonwealth of Virginia by providing educators with an opportunity for in-depth study and the development of teaching materials in collaboration with members of the Library of Virginia’s professional staff.
 Over the course of the summer, Brown Fellows work with Library of Virginia staff members to pursue research on an approved topic and produce educational materials based on the results of their findings.
 Brown Fellows are also required to make presentations regarding their research and finished projects at educational conferences.

 Brown Fellows will be asked to create a set of documents to be added to the online primary resource collection Document Bank of Virginia (DBVa), the Library of Virginia’s initiative to get primary sources into classrooms.
 Using original materials, teachers and librarians can make history relevant to students while helping them learn and understand state standards.
 DBVa will teach students to be critical thinkers as they analyze original documents and draw their own conclusions about Virginia’s past.